la2050/challenge/_2021/connect/the-harmony-project.md

   music created during music labs and the enthusiasm with which community members participate.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '2600' Describe how Los Angeles County will be different if your work is successful.: >- In the short-term, our goal is to increase access to public arts experiences in historically marginalized communities that often have less access to the
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '2600' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '15000' Describe how Los Angeles County will be different if your work is successful.: >- In the short-term, our goal is to increase access to public arts experiences in historically marginalized communities that often have less access to the